Widgets

 HighlightingMode | The highlighting effect used by the PDF viewer when the mouse is over the widget. |

-The inherited from the Annotation class property IsPrintable is set to true for the widgets by default.
-If you want to exclude a widget from the document when printing, you can set its IsPrintable property to false.
+The IsPrintable property inherited from the Annotation class is set to true for the widgets by default.
+To exclude a widget from the document when printing, set its IsPrintable property to false.

 Widget Types

-There are several Widget class inheritors, which represent different types of content.
+There are several Widget class inheritors that represent different types of content.

 VariableContentWidget Class

-This class corresponds to the WidgetContentType.VariableContent enum value and represents a widget, whose content is dynamically changed when the user interacts with the field value.
-This widget type is used by TextBoxField, CombTextBoxField, ListBoxField and ComboBoxField classes.
+This class corresponds to the WidgetContentType.VariableContent enum value and represents a widget whose content dynamically changes when the user interacts with the field value.
+This widget type is used by TextBoxField, CombTextBoxField, ListBoxField, and ComboBoxField classes.

 VariableContentWidget provides the following properties: